lwwcas/laravel-countries/docs/index.md

 - **Donate via PayPal:** [PayPal](https://www.paypal.com/paypalme/LucasDuarte)

 Your contributions help keep the project alive and ensure continuous improvements.
 Every bit of support is greatly appreciated! 🙏

+## 🍀 Fully Tested with Pest PHP

+With 247 tests passed and a whopping 959 assertions covered, you can trust that everything is shipshape!

+No bugs here only good vibes! 😄